Academic Profile: Dr Sally Frampton

 Postdoctoral Research Assistant

-Following my undergraduate degree in Politics and Sociology at the University of Bristol, I worked in the library and archives sector in London for a number of years.
-Following this I completed an MA and PhD in the history of medicine at University College London.
-My PhD thesis looked at the controversial introduction of ovarian surgery into medical practice in the nineteenth century.
-I am currently turning this research into a monograph.
+Following her undergraduate degree in Politics and Sociology at the University of Bristol, Sally worked in the library and archives sector in London for a number of years.
+Following this she completed an MA and PhD in the history of medicine at University College London.
+Her PhD thesis looked at the controversial introduction of ovarian surgery into medical practice in the nineteenth century.
+She is currently turning this research into a monograph.

-I came to Oxford in March 2014 as a Postdoctoral Research Assistant on the AHRC funded project Constructing Scientific Communities: Citizen Science in the 19th and 21st Centuries, headed by Professor Sally Shuttleworth.
-My research looks at the rich variety of ways non-professional persons contributed to medical knowledge and debate during the nineteenth century.
+Sally came to Oxford in March 2014 as a Postdoctoral Research Assistant on the AHRC funded project Constructing Scientific Communities: Citizen Science in the 19th and 21st Centuries, headed by Professor Sally Shuttleworth.
+Her research looks at the rich variety of ways non-professional persons contributed to medical knowledge and debate during the nineteenth century.